Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 She'd nearly suffocated him with a hug as she cried about how worried she'd been about him.
-She asked him several times if he truly was alright, which he'd vehemently claimed.
+She asked him several times if he truly was all right, which he'd vehemently claimed.
 Aside from the nightmares, he was, and there was no way he'd talk about them.
 He'd even started silencing his door, just in case he woke up screaming.
-She'd commented on his new hair color, but didn't actually say anything about his scar, and he'd caught her trying to not look at it, but it was hard not to notice.
-She'd started crying when he relayed the thank you that the 'shadows' of his birth parents had asked him to pass on, telling him that taking him in hadn't been a burden, that she'd never regretted that.
+She'd commented on his new hair color, but didn't actually say anything about his scar, and he'd caught her trying to not look at it.
+It was, after all, hard not to notice.
+She'd started crying when he relayed the thank you that the 'shadows' of his birth parents had asked him to pass on, telling him that taking him in hadn't been a burden, that she'd never regretted it.
 She considered it one of the best decisions she'd ever made.

-"Good morning, Harry," said Cindy McGonagall, who was already sitting at the table with a plate of pancakes.
+"Good morning, Harry," greeted Cindy McGonagall, who was already sitting at the table with a plate of pancakes.

 "Morning, Mom," he replied as he sat across from her.
 Within a few seconds, a plate loaded with pancakes, sausage and eggs appeared in front of him.
 "I see Blinky is awake," he commented before picking up his fork.

 "She is quite efficient.
 What time is Aunt Minnie coming?"